Embedded Wizard Studio: Prototyper window

 As long as being in foreground the Prototyper window reacts to keyboard interactions and relays these as keyboard events to the tested GUI component.
 In this manner you can verify how the component or application will behave in a target device containing a keyboard.

 At its very beginnings, Embedded Wizard was used primarily to design software for TV sets.
 Due to this history, there is a set of pre-defined Prototyper keyboard shortcuts that are equivalents of typical remote control commands (e.g. channel up/down).
 All these shortcuts exist for compatibility purpose only and can be completely ignored.
-Anyway, when you hold the key Ctrl while interacting with the Prototyper an overview of the TV set shortcuts is shown:
+The following figure provides an overview of the existing TV set shortcuts:

 Overview of TV set specific Prototyper shortcuts